Nursing Admission Requirements

 - a criminal background check is negative for felonies; and

-- a background check and drug testing must be done prior to clinical.
+- a background check and drug testing, at the expense of the student, must be done prior to starting the program.

 Admission Selection Process